 Wrap it up:

 This final step might be what will eventually get you these kinds of janitorial business contracts.

-Clients with this objection want to know precisely why they should choose you and showing them that you not only figured out what their problem is but that you are also up to the task of resolving it is a surefire way to get them signing with you.
+Clients with this objection want to know precisely why they should choose you because you not only figured out what their problem but also up to the task of resolving it.